 So where exactly did our seed come from?

 CW Hemp generate their own seed every year, again ensuring optimal phytochemical profile and plant health.
 Some of our varieties were grandfathered into the hemp program in 2014.

 How were the hemp genetics for Charlotte’s Web created?

 The parent lines and our main production hemp variety often referred to as “Charlotte’s Web,” were developed by The Stanley Brothers many, many years ago from the seed bank the Stanley’s had collected over the years.
 Most of these seeds have domestic origins and are adapted for the Colorado climate.
 These plants are rigorously maintained and analyzed to ensure a consistent end product.
-They have never released these seeds or these varieties.
+These seeds and varieties have never been released for use by third parties.
 When customers purchase CW Hemp, they can be confident they are getting the same product, and same unique variety, in every bottle.
 Wouldn’t it be awful to find a product that finally works for you and then having that product be entirely different the next time you buy it?
-They think so, that’s why they are so stringent about our consistency and quality, so every bottle is the same, time after time, year after year.
+At CW we think so, and that’s why we are so stringent about our consistency and quality, so every bottle is the same, time after time, year after year.

 It took many years of cross-pollination to generate CW.
-They have always used natural breeding techniques and select plants with the best phytochemical profiles, health, and yield.
+CW have always used natural breeding techniques and select plants with the best phytochemical profiles, health, and yield.

-They can assure you that our hemp lines are not, and will never be, GMO.
+We can assure you that the CW hemp lines are not, and will never be, GMO.

 Just good old fashioned breeding techniques, selection of the best, and love!

 GMO crops, while becoming more common, are actually very difficult to make.
 On average, if the crop is already developed and there is much scientific data already available, it takes 13 years, and several PhDs to develop a new GMO variety.